Tableau Stabilization and Lattice Paths: Introduction

+But while many of these CSPs count fixed points of promotion, they say nothing about what the actual fixed points are.
+Purbhoo and Rhee first found all rectangular tableaux of shape $ (a^b) $ fixed by $ a $ promotions for $ b \ge a $ \cite{MR3625918}.
+More recently, Ahlbach exhibited all sufficiently large rectangular tableaux fixed by a given power of promotion by applying the rectification operator to skew tableaux formed by attaching shifted copies of a skew tableaux to itself \cite{TabStab}.
+This naturally gives rise to the notion of tableaux stabilization.

-\begin{Definition} For any standard skew tableau $ T $ with weakly decreasing row sizes from top to bottom, let $ T^{(k)} $ denote the result of attaching $ (k - 1) $ shifted copies of $ T $ to the right of $ T $ so that the result is a standard skew tableau.
-Let $ n $ denote the size of $ T $ and $ k $ be a positive integer.
-Let $ \Rect $ denote Sch\"utzenberger's rectification operator.
-We say $ T $ \emph{stabilizes} at $ k $ if each entry of $[(k - 1)n + 1, kn]$ in $\Rect(S^{(k)})$ lies in the same row as it does in $S^{(k)}$.
-Let $ \stab(S) $ denote the minimum value at which $ S $ stabilizes.
+\begin{Definition} For any skew standard tableau $ T $ with weakly decreasing row sizes from top to bottom, let $ T^{(q)} $ denote the result of attaching $ (q - 1) $ shifted copies of $ T $ to the right of $ T $ so that the result is a skew standard tableau.
+Let $ n $ denote the size of $ T $ and $ q $ be a positive integer.
+Let $ \Rect $ denote Sch\"utzenberger's rectification operator \cite{MR0498826}.
+We say $ T $ \emph{stabilizes} at $ q $ if each element of $[(q - 1)n + 1, qn]$ in $\Rect(T^{(q)})$ lies in the same row as it does in $T^{(q)}$.
+Let $ \stab(T) $ denote the minimum value at which $ T $ stabilizes.

 \end{Definition}